top of page

 We may contact you via the following methods:

-• Other methods to which you have consented.
+• Other communication methods where you have provided consent

 8.3 Compliance with Direct Marketing Regulations